 And if that wasn’t bad enough, I also started adding other artery-clogging items to my diet like sausage, mayo and more butter; it was as if waffles became the gateway drug to worse things.
 I also made a huge pot of pasta salad (something else I hadn’t had in a long time) – extra heavy on the mayo.

 It wasn’t long after I had finished eating up all that pasta salad, that problems began.
 I awoke at 4:30 in the morning having trouble breathing, and it wasn’t asthma.
 A couple of hours later my left arm was tingling, and it continued to tingle, on and off, the rest of the day.
 Um, wait, aren’t these symptoms of something bad – like a heart attack or stroke?

 The next day, the tingling finally stopped, but my heart started to do these little shudders, or stutters, for a few seconds at a time.
 And this happened every few hours.
 Uh-oh.
 I guess I became a little worried.
 Maybe I had pushed my dietary luck just a bit too far.

 Then, wouldn’t you know it, I began feeling this somewhat persistent pressure in my chest.
+The,n little stabbing chest pains.
 Now, maybe I was a little anxious (picture Fred Sanford clutching his chest and hollering, “I’m comin’ to join ya, Elizabeth”).
 OK, definitely time to cut out the waffles, etc., cold turkey.

-Well, it’s been several days now and I’m still alive, so I guess I was just being a hypochondriac, silly me – although I still periodically feel some pressure in my chest.
+Well, it’s been several days now and I’m still alive, so I guess I was just being a hypochondriac, silly me – although I still periodically feel some pressure and/or chest pains.